Wind-WindKids/winding/samples/storycats/winding.md

 Then, softly at first,
 she whispered:

+“I am Aria, the storycat.”

+--
+part2_aria_invokes: landscape-orientation
+--
+Then, softly at first,
+she whispered:

-“I am Ariadne, the storycat.”
+“I am Aria, the storycat.”

-@image:
+@image: +aria.storycat
-Words swirl from her mouth, glowing letters wrapping her and her kittens.
-The sky begins to shimmer with faint triangles and stars.
+Glowing letters wrapping Aria storycat.
+The daytime sky begins to shimmer with faint triangles and stars.
+Trixy and Windy watching.

 --
 part2_aria_iridescent: landscape-orientation